 Using toothpaste for acne?
 The first time someone suggested this to me, I thought they were delirious!
 Admitted that toothpaste (and the brushing it is involved in) can keep our mouth healthy, but the skin?

-Benefits of using Toothpaste on Pimple:
+Benefits of using Toothpaste on Acne:

-- Secondly, the cooling effect of the putting toothpaste works a little bit like ice and brings down the swelling that is ordinarily the cause of the bump of the zit.
+- Secondly, the cooling effect of the toothpaste works a little bit like ice and brings down the swelling that is ordinarily the cause of the bump of the zit.

 - You only need to keep the toothpaste on for 5 minutes to see a difference.
 It soothes the inflammation and beings down the swelling in a short time.